AlexCouch/JoyCouch/README.md

 I'll be updating this README with some more detailed docs in the future.
 For now, I am trying to get this to be in working condition.

 NOTE: This project is currently migrating to Kotlin/Native in a completely different workspace.
 Because of this, there will be a new repository (linked here when created) created for the development from here on out.
-I will leave this project here as a reference and in case anybody wishes to play around with it.
-It's not cleaned, there is no exported jar, there is no proper documentation either.
-I will not be adding any of the aforementioned.
-There is, however, a license (as reminded to me by guusverbeek) so that nobody can just take this code and claim it as their own.

 I have decided to make this a stable working version with documentation as a prototype before moving to a native version.
 I will of course work on the native porting but I think it'd be good to have something working before I actually port it.